monwasithaba/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Pointer and arrays thask 6
+The second Pointer and arrays task 6